osrf/osrf_hw/kicad_wishlist.rst

 PCBNEW
 ------
-- Net class/group highlighting
+- Net class/group highlighting: blueprint but no code yet
 - Allow to change net in the track/via edit dialog box
-- Allow user to define length matching margin for a given net/net class
+- Allow user to define length matching margin for a given net/net class: pull request pending
 - drag traces in OpenGL mode
 - group routing